s3c2/UntrustIDE/README.md

 ## Research paper for our work

-Our paper has been accepted and will appear at the Network and Distributed System Security Symposium (NDSS).
+Our paper has been accepted and will appear at the Network and Distributed System Security Symposium (NDSS) 2024.

 ## What is in this repo?